mattrondel/mtg/!!Begineer_Draft_Printout.md

+## Mana Curve  ##

-Mana Curve – you want to cast a creature every turn if possible or you want to have creatures with varying mana costs.
+You want to cast a creature every turn if possible or you want to have creatures with varying mana costs.

 Mana curve template: